-Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
-Proxy server settings of the web browser The web browser setting Use proxy server for LAN must be disabled .
-JavaScript JavaScript must be enabled. let/basic.html in the address bar of the ut simplified version of the operating browser.
+Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (e.g. for adjusting the IP address, subnet mask etc.).
+Proxy server settings of the web browser The web browser setting Use a proxy server for your LAN must be disabled .
+JavaScript JavaScript must be enabled.
+JavaScript must be enabled.
+If JavaScript cannot be enabled: Enter http://192.168.1.212/servlet/ basic.html in the address bar of the web browser.
+A fully functional but simplified version of the operating menu structure starts in the web browser.
+The WLAN display requires JavaScript support.
 When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) under Internet options in the web browser.
-Network connections Only the active network connections to the measuring device should be used.
-Switch off all other network connections such as WLAN.
+Network connections Only use the active network connections to the measuring device.
+Switch off all other network connections such as WLAN for example.
 Switch off all other network connections.

-$\blacksquare$ In the event of connection problems: $\rightarrow$ $\blacksquare$ 181
+In the event of connection problems: $\rightarrow \stackrel{\triangle}{=} 180$